Matthew C. Perry

-Matthew C. Perry was born on April 10, 1794, in South Kingston, Rhode Island.
-He commanded the first U.S. navy steamship, the Fulton and led naval forces in the Mexican War.
-President Millard Fillmore sent Perry to head a naval expedition to Japan.
-Perry's efforts concluded the first treaty between Japan and the United States, and opened the Far East to U.S. influence.
-Perry died in on March 4, 1858, in New York City.
+Born on April 10, 1794, in South Kingston, Rhode Island, Matthew C. Perry commanded the first U.S. Navy steamship, the Fulton, and led naval forces in the Mexican War.
+President Millard Fillmore sent Perry on a naval expedition to Japan.
+Perry's efforts resulted in a treaty between Japan and the United States, and opened the Far East to U.S. influence.
+Perry died on March 4, 1858, in New York City.